 The downside of setting it to

-0 is that restore point will be created at every startup/login.
-For instance, if you reboot the computer 3 times a day, there will be 3 restore points.
+0 is that a restore point will be created at every startup/login.
+For example, if you reboot the computer 3 times a day, there will be 3 restore points.

 Method 2: Using WMIC.exe at Startup or Login